Nirmit73/Finance-Bank_loan_analysis_insights_Sql_PowerBi/README.md

 ## **Tools and Technologies Used**

 - **SQL Management Server**: Used for managing, querying, and analyzing data from the bank’s loan dataset.
-- **Excel**: Employed for initial data cleaning, processing, and validating preliminary results.
 - **Power BI**: Used for building interactive dashboards that visualize loan trends and portfolio performance.
-- **Tableau**: Leveraged for advanced data visualization, exploring relationships and trends in loan data.

 ---